jsiskreynes-astro/jsiskreynes-astro.github.io/cv+publications.md

 ### Currently working on...

-Five publications (three first-author and two co-author), including two first-author publications that will be included in the _NewAthena_ Special Issue to be published in JHEAp in 2027.
-These papers explore frontiers enabled by _NewAthena_ towards supermassive black hole spin demographics from X-ray reflection, and searches for axion-like particles in galaxy cluster enviornments.<br>
+Five publications (three first-author and two co-author), including two first-author publications that will be included in a JHEAp _NewAthena_ Special Issue that will be published in 2027.
+These two publications explore frontiers enabled by _NewAthena_ towards supermassive black hole spin demographics from X-ray reflection, and searches for axion-like particles in galaxy cluster enviornments.<br>

 ### Refereed Publications
 - *Spin Demographics of Active Supermassive Black Holes: Updated Estimates from X-ray reflection and Future opportunities.* <br>